Code-Institute-Submissions/sneakerfans-ms3/README.md

 There are some features that I would love to implement on future releases:

 1. #### Add Comments Likes and Views - The end goal for this site is to create a community of sneaker lovers and collectors.
 I would like to eventually have a social aspect whereby users can comment on and like other users images.
 I would also like to collect the amount of likes and views on specific sneakers to allow this data to be shared as an analytics tool for sneaker retailers.
 2. #### Retailer dashboard - In order to monetize the site.
 I would like to add an analytics dashboard that sneaker retailers can pay an annual fee to gain access to.
 Here they can see what sneakers are trending and what sneakers get the most likes and views during different fashion seasons.
 This data would help retailers stock up on popular brands while not wasting money on stock that does not sell well.
-This data will also allow retailers to tailor there sneaker marketing campaigns to the demographics they collect in their analytics dashbars.
+This data will also allow retailers to tailor their sneaker marketing campaigns to the demographics they collect in their analytics dashbars.
 No user information would be shared from this data.
 3. #### User profile dashboard - I would like to add a user dashboard which allows users add a profile photo and some information about themselves and edit as necessary.
 This is certainly a feature I would add soon.
 4. #### Restrict Image type - In order to keep the website nice and clean with no broken images I would like to implement a function in the backend which will only allow data to be written to the database if the image url meets the criteria of jpeg or png.
 If not the user will be given a message that "this image is not a png or jpeg please try again".
 I had began researching this option towards the end of the project but unfortunatley I just ran out of time to implement it.
 5. #### Admin dashboard - Due to time constraints my admin access is limited to just managing categories.
 For future releases I would like to add a full admin dashboard which allows to monitor all user and retailer accounts.
 If user content is deemed inappropriate it can be removed from the site or updated as necessary.
 Retailer accounts and suscriptions can be kept track of from the admin dashbar.

-# Sitempap and Database Schema
+# Sitemap and Database Schema

 ![Sitemap](wireframes/sitemap.png)